World-First Quantum-Safe Cryptography protected backups available with Underscore Backup 3.0!

 Service and client encryption details

 This section is fairly technical and serves as a walk through of how encryption is used in the product and is intended for somebody well versed with basic encryption primitives.
-For the uninitiated you might do well with just knowing that all data is encrypted on the client using a combination of state of the art post quantum cryptography and eliptic curve crypto.
+For the uninitiated you might do well with just knowing that all data is encrypted on the client using a combination of state of the art post quantum cryptography and elliptic curve crypto.
 At no point is your data or your unencrypted private keys ever uploaded to either the service or your backup destinations.

 What cryptographic primitives are used by the service?